Ivanka Trump posts photo of herself presenting can of Goya black beans, critics explode

 Julián Castro, the former Obama administration Housing and Urban Development secretary, tweeted, "@GoyaFoods has been a staple of so many Latino households for generations.
 Now their CEO, Bob Unanue, is praising a president who villainizes and maliciously attacks Latinos for political gain.
 Americans should think twice before buying their products. #Goyaway."

-Corey Lewandowski, Trump 2020 Campaign senior adviser, praised Unanue for his courage.
+Corey Lewandowski, Trump 2020 campaign senior adviser, praised Unanue for his courage.

 “This is the hypocrisy of the media,” Lewandowski said.
 “And I think the Trump train is going to come through and Goya's profits are going to go through the roof because of it."

-Fox News' Victor Garcia contributed to this report
+Fox News' Victor Garcia contributed to this report.